rvong/Nonsense/README.md

 ========
 - Finish
 - Use Angular or some other JS framework to bind data instead of tons of manual (jQuery) updates.
-- A more useful version in C#.
+- A more useful version in C# using system hook (https://github.com/rvong/kbdking)

 Browser Support